Emotions and Cancer

 Both during and after treatment, it's normal to have stress over all the life changes you are going through.
-Anxiety means you have extra worry, can't relax, and feel tense.
-You may notice that:
+Many people get confused or stressed over things such as:

-- You have headaches or muscle pains.
+- have headaches or muscle pains.

-- You feel shaky, weak, or dizzy.
+- feel shaky, weak, or dizzy.

-- You sleep too much or too little.
+- sleep too much or too little.

-- You find it hard to concentrate.
+- find it hard to concentrate.

 Sadness and Depression

 Many people with cancer feel sad.
 They feel a sense of loss of their health, and the life they had before they learned they had the disease.
 Even when you’re done with treatment, you may still feel sad.
-This is a normal response to any serious illness.
+This is a common response to any serious illness.
 It may take time to work through and accept all the changes that are taking place.